helm/charts/stable/elasticsearch-exporter/README.md

-`es.cluster_settings` | if true, query stats for cluster settings | `true` `es.snapshots` | if true, query stats for snapshots in the cluster | `true` `es.timeout` | timeout for trying to get stats from Elasticsearch | `30s` `es.ssl.enabled` | If true, a secure connection to E cluster is used | `false` `es.ssl.client.ca.pem` | PEM that contains trusted CAs used for setting up secure Elasticsearch connection |
+`es.cluster_settings` | if true, query stats for cluster settings | `true` `es.snapshots` | if true, query stats for snapshots in the cluster | `true` `es.timeout` | timeout for trying to get stats from Elasticsearch | `30s` `es.ssl.enabled` | If true, a secure connection to Elasticsearch cluster is used | `false` `es.ssl.useExistingSecrets` | If true, certs from secretMounts will be used | `false` `es.ssl.ca.pem` | PEM that contains trusted CAs used for setting up secure Elasticsearch connection |
+`es.ssl.ca.pemPath` | Path of ca pem file which should match a secretMount path |
 `es.ssl.client.pem` | PEM that contains the client cert to connect to Elasticsearch |
+`es.ssl.client.pemPath` | Path of client pem file which should match a secretMount path |
 `es.ssl.client.key` | Private key for client auth when connecting to Elasticsearch |
+`es.ssl.client.keyPath` | Path of client key file which should match a secretMount path |
 `web.path` | path under which to expose metrics | `/metrics` `serviceMonitor.enabled` | If true, a ServiceMonitor CRD is created for a prometheus operator | `false` `serviceMonitor.namespace` | If set, the ServiceMonitor will be installed in a different namespace  | `""`